parrt/cs601/lectures/git-basics.md

 I *think* they call that funny ``--`` thing "sparse mode."
 See?
 Git is the assembly code of revision systems.

-One of the other things I often have to do is to [fix the commit message](http://stackoverflow.com/questions/179123/edit-an-incorrect-commit-message-in-git) that I just wrote in a commit command.
+**Correcting commit message.** One of the other things I often have to do is to [fix the commit message](http://stackoverflow.com/questions/179123/edit-an-incorrect-commit-message-in-git) that I just wrote in a commit command.

 ```
 $ git commit --amend -m "I really wanted to say this instead"
 ```

-If you forgot to add one of the files and you wanted in a previous commit, you can also use amend.
+**Adding file you forgot to commit.** If you forgot to add one of the files and you wanted in a previous commit, you can also use amend.
 Just add the file and use amend:

 ```
 $ git add t2.py
 $ git commit --amend --no-edit
 ```

-Finally, if you want to figure out what changes you have made such as adding, deleting, or editing files, you can run:
+**Checking working dir and staging area vs repo.** Finally, if you want to figure out what changes you have made such as adding, deleting, or editing files, you can run:

 ```
 $ git status